Holy Week on the AT

 I do so a ways down from the water source, where a fellow hiker named Tumbleweed stops too.

 Young and long-haired, he has a prominent tattoo of a cross on his forearm.
-When I ask him about it, he reads the words “His will, my life, his glory.”
+When I ask him about it, he reads the words “His will, his glory.”

 I stare down at my feet, gloriously shocked now by the cold rush of water.
 I think of Jesus washing the disciples’ feet, and the startling gift of that.